py-pdf/pypdf/docs/user/extract-attachments.md

 reader = PdfReader("example.pdf")

-for name, attachment_loader in reader.attachments:
+for name, content_list in reader.attachments:
-    for i, content in enumerate(attachment_loader.reader()):
+    for i, content in enumerate(content_list):
         with open(f"{name}-{i}", "wb") as fp:
             fp.write(content)
 ```